 - particular manifestations of crime and justice in urban spaces

-- Study the development of urban environments, institutions, and cultures over time
+- the economics of urban wealth and poverty

 The interdisciplinary minor will complement your other studies.
 Your knowledge of diverse cultural, racial, and socioeconomic backgrounds will be valuable across fields, expanding your career opportunities.
 Choose from classes covering a wide range of topics including the history of cities, urban politics and economics, and literary representations of cities.

 The Urban Studies minor works well in conversation with many other majors, because it opens up new landscapes marked by growth, industry, wealth and poverty, social innovation, strategic development, balance and imbalance, environmental justice, new visions of spatial justice, and much more.
 For those hoping to understand, work within, or transform the urban space, the Urban Studies Minor will open up new perspectives, problems, and possible futures.